bosun-ai/swiftide/README.md

 ## Usage and concepts

-Before building your stream, you need to configure any integrations required.
-See /examples for a full example.
+Before building your stream, you need to enable and configure any integrations required.
+See /examples.

 A stream starts with a Loader that emits IngestionNodes.
 For instance, with the Fileloader each file is a Node.